boardfish/blacklight/README.md

 You'll also need to configure your own storage service if you're deploying Blacklight to production.
 Blacklight uses
 [Google Cloud Storage](https://edgeguides.rubyonrails.org/active_storage_overview.html#setup)
 in production, so the `google-cloud-storage` gem comes as part of the Gemfile.
+Remove `config/credentials.yml.enc` and run `docker-compose exec -e EDITOR="vi" web bin/rails credentials:edit` to regenerate the file.
+Repeating the command will allow you to add the necessary credentials.

 ### Running